Connect with us on Facebook for more fun ideas!!

-Fall is a wonderful season to explore the outdoors.
-Kids can learn about nature through the skills of observation and discovery during this season.
+Fall is a wonderful season to explore the outdoors. learn a little science and dive into why the seasons change.
+Kids can learna LOT about nature through their skills of observation and discovery.

 Give kids the chance to look around to see the changes that happen in fall.
-There are a number of things that take place in nature -- trees turning colors, animals preparing for winter, and even some great plants growing (think pumpkins, mums and fall veggies).
+There are a number of things that take place in nature — trees turning colors, animals preparing for winter, and even some great plants growing (think pumpkins, mums and fall veggies).
+They might enjoy this FREE Fall Scavenger Hunt as a way to observe seasonal changes!

 Hummingbirds also head south, so if you live in the southern states, you may see more of these cute little birds.
 If you want to attract hummingbirds to your yard, take the time to put out a feeder this fall.